 Both of my grandmothers were breast cancer survivors, so I knew that I could get this disease and always watched myself closely.
 I encourage you to do this.
 I had missed my mammogram that March and never thought twice about it- The card never came in the mail so it just slipped my mind.
 Don’t make that mistake.

 I was confident in thinking that I probably would not get breast cancer because I am active, young (37 at the time), eat fairly clean and don’t smoke.
 Don’t make that mistake.
 Cancer knows no age or life style.

-As I celebrate my 8th year of good health I have been blessed to meet and encourage many people around the nation.
+As I celebrate another year of good health I have been blessed to meet and encourage many people around the nation.
 Not all of these friends have made it, and nothing destroys me more than watching a child suffer the loss of their mother to this awful disease.

 Thank you for choosing Miller Street and for all of your support over the years with the hundreds of community service projects we have hosted, promoted and participated in over the years.
 Without you, we wouldn’t get much done – As a group we are a huge force for making a difference.

 Many blessings have come my way in life, and my health is one of them.
-I am proud to say that I, like you, am here watching my dancer (Natalie is now 15), do what she loves on stage and am able to assist her in projects and service work.
+I am proud to say that I, like you, watched my dancer do what she loved on stage and was able to assist her in projects and service work.
 Together, we are shaping our children to be socially responsible citizens with a passion for making a difference!”

 – Michelle Soutier